 Hip replacement complications are a serious matter.
 All of the problems that have been encountered with metal on metal hip replacement medical devices relate to the metal design of the hip replacements.
 The effects of the hip replacements have caused patients to incur further medical bills and additional surgeries.
 These problems have plagued hip replacements that have been made by both of the main manufacturers of these products.
 There are legal remedies available for those who continue to suffer from the effects of these hip replacements as there are a number of open lawsuits against the manufacturers of these products.
 Many people are searching for information about: chromium metal, Metallosis, metal poisoning and cobalt poisoning.
-OLther people are researching: heavy metal toxicity symptoms.
+Other people are researching: heavy metal toxicity symptoms.
 In any even, If you are desirous of filing a hip replacement lawsuit, contact a top hip replacement lawsuit lawyer.